lukewbecker/telco-churn-project/README.md

 - Since the goal of the project is to identify drivers of churn, my positive case will be that a customer churned.
 Thus, I will want to optimize my model for Recall, in order to minimize as many False Negatives (Type II errors) as possible.

 #### Questions to answer:
--
+- Is customer churn rate independent of contract type when controlling for internet service type?

 ### Hypotheses

-- Is customer churn rate independent of contract type?
+- Is customer churn rate independent of contract type when controlling for payment type?
-    - Null Hypothesis: Churn rate is not significantly impacted by the type of contract a customer has.
+    - Null Hypothesis: Churn rate is not significantly impacted by the type of contract a customer has when controlling for payment type.

-- Customers who have an "added service" are significantly less likely to churn than those customers .
+    - Alt Hypothesis: Churn rate is significatly impacted by the type of contract a customer has when controlling for payment service type.

 - Those who did churn had a significantly different average monthly costs than those who did not churn (on average).
-[Use T-test, probably a one-tailed test.]
+(Use T-test, probably a one-tailed test.)

 $H_{0}{$:
+- Did senior citizens have higher monthly costs on average than the overal monthly costs, when considering Seniors with internet service?

 ## Project Plan: